French

 The intensive major The intensive major is designed for students who wish to undertake a more concentrated study of literature and culture in French.
 It is recommended for students considering graduate study in French or in a related field.
 The intensive major consists of twelve term courses numbered 160 or above, including a one-term or two-term senior essay (see below).
 At least five courses must be from Group B numbered 200 or above.
 The requirement of FREN 170 (or an equivalent 200–449 course), and the stipulations for courses in the 180–199 range, courses conducted in English, and courses taken outside the department are identical to those for the standard major.

-Period requirement for students in the class of 2025 and beyond A minimum of one of the ten courses toward the major, or one of the twelve courses toward the intensive major, must deal predominantly with materials from the period preceding 1800.
+Period requirement A minimum of one of the ten courses toward the major, or one of the twelve courses toward the intensive major, must deal predominantly with materials from the period preceding 1800.
 The pre-1800 course may be either a Group B (taught in French) or a Group C course (taught in English).
-This requirement applies to all French majors, including those who opt for the standard or intensive translation track.
+This requirement applies to all French majors, including those who opt for the standard or intensive translation concentration.

-Translation track Students may elect to pursue the translation track within the French major.
-Translation track majors are expected to take a minimum of two courses in French translation as two of the ten credits required for the standard major, or twelve credits required for the intensive major.
+Translation concentration Students may elect to pursue the translation concentration within the French major.
+Translation concentration majors are expected to take a minimum of two courses in French translation as two of the ten credits required for the standard major, or as two of the twelve credits required for the intensive major.
 Within the department, this requirement can be fulfilled by taking FREN 191 and 192.
-Students who opt for the translation track may in this case take up to four courses numbered 180–199, rather than the standard two courses.
-For their senior requirement, translation track students undertake a literary translation project of similar length to the senior essay (see below).
+Students who opt for the translation concentration may in this case take up to four courses numbered 180–199, rather than the standard two courses.
+For their senior requirement, translation concentration students undertake a literary translation project of similar length to the senior essay (see below).

 Credit/D/Fail One required course taken Credit/D/Fail may be counted toward the major (excluding the senior essay requirement).